SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 Player YAML settings files are used to tweak logic, determine start state and victory condition, and more.
-You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) for a general overview of how Archipelago uses player YAML files, and [the settings subpage](/tutorial/Rain%20World/settings/en) for more on the specific settings that Rain World uses.
+You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) for a general overview of how Archipelago uses player YAML settings files, and [the settings subpage](/tutorial/Rain%20World/settings/en) for more on the specific settings that Rain World uses.
-You need a player YAML file even if you choose to leave all settings at their defaults.
+You need a player YAML settings file even if you choose to leave all settings at their defaults.

-You can get a player YAML file by doing one of the following:
+You can get a player YAML settings file by doing one of the following:
 - Download a template from a release page.
   1. If you downloaded an `.apworld` from [the releases page](https://github.com/alphappy/ArchipelagoRW/releases), that page will also contain template YAMLs that can be manually edited.